Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 Tino frowned.
 This was new.
 “Punished for what?”

 “I don’t know,” said the wounded man.
 “Having hens?
-Being nearby?”
+Being close by?”

 The old man coughed and everyone looked at him.
-“They said, ‘This will teach you not to throw Marienburgers out of windows.’”
+“They said: ‘That this will teach you not to throw Marienburgers out of windows.’”

 Pasquale swept his hand as if to indicate all around.
 “Seems a bit too much punishment for a spot of tomfoolery and rough and tumble,” he said.

 “That was their excuse,” said the old man.
 “Not their real purpose.
 When I was a soldier we found fighting greenskins to be a very unprofitable affair.
 The sort of things they treasured weren’t exactly what we wanted to loot.
-I reckon the ultramontanes came here because they needed pay, and plucked at any old excuse to make what they were doing seem more than mere robbery.”
+I reckon the ultramontanes came here because they needed pay, and plucked at any excuse to make their robberies seem like something more respectable.”